 HPM 564 (3) Health Outcomes

-Fall.
-Prerequisite: HPM 500 or permission of instructor.
+Spring.
+Prerequisite: HPM 500 or HPM 501 or permission of instructor.
 Assists students in understanding outcomes research and provides a background in the basic tools used in outcomes studies.

 HPM 565 (2) Health Care for the Indigent